HerrRiebmann/eISCP-Interface/README.md

 - [ ] Optimize WaitForResponse()-Function
 - [ ] Replace Title- & ElapsedTime-globals with a more flexible class
 - [ ] Optimize display output

+## Note:
+You have to add the desired radio channel to TuneIn previously, yourself!
+Then change `while (!MessageText.startsWith("RADIO BOB!"))` with your predilection.